hocha/WixChallenge/README.md

 The interface is very functional and not very designed - if I were creating a real app, I would spend more time developing the html files for a cleaner look.
 In the interest of time, I left it simple but organized.

 Please let me know if you have any questions regarding implementation details!

+TO LAUNCH: In order to run the application, you will need to download Jetty.
+Download the  jetty-distribution-9.3.9.v20160517 folder.
+In your commandline, navigate to the jetty-distribution-9.3.9.v20160517/WixBase directory Call the command java -jar myDirectory/jetty-distribution-9.3.9.v20160517/start.j.
+Then navigate to http://localhost:8080//WixChallenge/